 This post contains affiliate links.
 This just means that at no extra cost to you I receive a small commission if you purchase something through the links in this post.
 This is one of the ways I support my blog.
 Read my full disclosure policy.

 Time to put your Amazon Prime Membership to work.
-(If you don't already have one, you can always sign up now.)
-Major retailers usually have incredible free shipping deals around the holidays.
+(If you don’t already have one, you can always sign up now.)
+Major retailers (like Walmart, Target, & Kohl‘s) usually have incredible free shipping deals around the holidays.

 It is okay if the postal worker doesn’t get a gift this year.
 He/she is probably getting plenty of them from other people and won’t even notice you didn’t.
 I always obsess about making sure I think of everyone who helps me throughout the year-like hairdresser, garbage pickup, mechanic, pediatrician, neighbors etc. Get over it.
 Pick one or two people (none is perfectly okay too) and give a gift.
 Don’t worry about it being homemade or super thoughtful.
 Then next year choose another one or two people to receive appreciation gifts.